banana-bred/Julia-Scripts/README.md

 ```
 In implementation, the upper integration limit is taken to be the last available value of $x$.
 This should not be an issue if the Gaussian width, $\gamma$, is small enough compared to this.
+The lower limit, 0, may not be in the domain of $f$ or may not return a desirable value.
+...